Rate this page:

 To disconnect a Bitbucket workspace from Compass:

-Now you can manage the components previously managed via config-as-code from the Compass UI.
-You can also configure a different Bitbucket workspace.
+Now you can manage the components previously managed via config-as-code from multiple workspaces through the Compass UI.
+You can also configure multiple workspaces at once.
 Learn how to integrate Compass with Bitbucket Cloud and configure a workspace.

 If you no longer wish to use Bitbucket as a component management tool, you can uninstall the Bitbucket app from Compass.